 Further Modifying Behavior of Parametric Blocks

 This is where the power of BricsCAD’s parametric properties becomes evident.
-The door block can be further modified so that once it is placed, you can change actions like which side the door is swinging from or whether it is swinging inside or outside of the building.
+The door block can be modified so that once it is placed, you can change actions like which side the door is swinging from or whether it is swinging inside or outside the building.

-Right now, only the swing option is available, which allows you to change it to half-open, or closed.
+Right now, only the swing option is available, which allows you to change it to half-open or closed.
 We now want to add flip lines to this block.